google/json_serializable.dart/json_serializable/tool/readme/readme_template.md

 Annotate `enum` types with `ja:JsonEnum` (new in `json_annotation` 4.2.0) to:

 1. Specify the default rename logic for each enum value using `fieldRename`.
-For instance, use `fieldRename: FieldRename.kebab` to encode `enum` value `noGood` as `"no-good"`.
+For instance, use `fieldRename: RenameType.kebab` to encode `enum` value `noGood` as `"no-good"`.
 1. Force the generation of the `enum` helpers, even if the `enum` is not referenced in code.
 This is an edge scenario, but useful for some.